Kanchanop6509650229/ticket-customer-service/README.md

   - 2 Standing tickets (Section C, Seats C1-C2) at ฿1,800 each

 #### Bookings and Payments
-- Sample booking for the regular user with 2 VIP tickets for the BNK48 Concert
+- Sample booking for the Regular user with 2 VIP tickets for the BNK48 Concert
 - Payment record for the booking (฿10,000, status: COMPLETED)

 #### Chat History